azeti/challenge-lead-developer/README.md

 __Deadline__

-Please submit your results until __24th of May 2021 and schedule a slot for the presentation.
-We designated the last week of May 2021 for the presentation slots.
+Please submit your results until __4th of June 2021 and schedule a slot for the presentation.
+We designated the second week of June 2021 for the presentation slots.
 [Use this link to schedule it](https://calendly.com/seb-azeti/lead-iot-challenge).__

 # Challenge Overview